jonimoas/pyConfig/README.md

-# pyYML
+# pyConfig

-Console based yml file editor
+Console based yml and json file editor

 # usage

-pyyml path/to/file.yml
+pyconfig path/to/file.yml

 navigate through the keys of the file until a leaf is reached.
-The leaf can be edited
+The leaf can be edited You can also insert a new field with a value, or a value by itself if in an array.

 ![Navigate](/navigate.PNG)
 ![Edit](/edit.PNG)